sammyflemington/simulated-craft-neuralnet/README.md

 This project was created in collaboration with Louis Lebouef.

-If you wish to build this project, you will need:
+If you wish to run this project, you will need:
 - pygame

 NOTE: This is still a work in progress.